5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-The Colorado Springs area offers a wide variety of incredible natural and historical attractions for visitors.
-From spectacular, sunny parks to quaint mining towns and open-air museums, you’ll find plenty of terrific activities to add to your fun-filled Colorado Springs itinerary.
+From sunny parks to quaint mining towns and open-air museums, you’ll find plenty of terrific activities to add to your fun-filled Colorado Springs itinerary.

 Even better?
-Many of the best things to do in Colorado Springs are absolutely free.
+Many of the best places to visit in Colorado Springs are absolutely free.

 What is Colorado Springs best known for?